oragono/oragono-site/maxline-2.md

     email: "daniel@danieloaks.net"
 ---
 ## Introduction
 There has been a desire to allow longer lines while sending or receiving IRC traffic, allowing longer messages with `PRIVMSG`/`NOTICE` and doing away with (or at least working around) the original limit of 512 bytes.
-However, doing so in a backwards-compatible way is very difficult without some opt-in from clients and explicit action from servers.
+However, doing so in a backwards-compatible way requires opt-in from clients and explicit action from servers.

 The `oragono.io/maxline-2` capability specifies the maximum length of the 'rest' of the message (everything that isn't the tags section), that the server allows.
 Lines are truncated or split to account for clients which have not negotiated this extended length.